toolleeo/cli-apps/README.md

 * [ack](https://github.com/beyondgrep/ack3) - A tool like `grep` optimized for programmers; written in Perl, it speeds up searches thanks to skipping non interesting directories, such as `.git`.
 * [ag](https://github.com/ggreer/the_silver_searcher) - (The silver searcher) is a text search utility targeted to source code; it skips versioning systems data directories; it is inspired by `ack`, but faster.
 * [jiq](https://github.com/fiatjaf/jiq) - jid on jq - interactive JSON query tool using jq expressions.
-* [paragrep](https://github.com/bmc/paragrep) - Greps regular expressions in a text file(s) and prints out the paragraphs containing those expressions; a paragraph is defined as a block of text delimited by an empty or blank line; fully customizable via command line parameters.
+* [paragrep](https://github.com/bmc/paragrep) - Greps regular expressions in a text file(s) and prints out the paragraphs containing those expressions
 * [ripgrep](https://github.com/BurntSushi/ripgrep) - Recursively searches directories for a regex pattern.
 * [ripgrep-all](https://github.com/phiresky/ripgrep-all) - grep in text files but also search in PDFs, E-Books, office documents, zip, tar.gz, etc.
 * [sift](https://github.com/svent/sift) - Fast and powerful open source alternative to grep; it targets flexibility and performance: can be as fast as "regular" grep and allows to specify complex expressions to find text.